 Fields to fill in

-- Operating System: Indicate the operating system for which the app you’re about to upload is designed.
+- Operating System: Enter the operating system for which the app you’re about to upload is designed.

-- Select File: Choose the local file that is to be published.
-Make sure the format is one of those supported by Uptodown.
-If the file exceeds 250MB, you’d need to send it via an external URL by selecting the option at the bottom of the screen.
+- Select File: Choose the local file to be published.
+It should be in one of Uptodown's supported file formats.
+If the file size exceeds 4 GB, you need to use an external URL by marking the corresponding checkbox on the lower side of the screen.

-After clicking on the Add File button, an editing menu will appear.
-Here’s where you can enter all the information about the app to be published.
+After clicking on Add File, an editing menu will open in which you will enter all the data regarding the app you want to publish.

 Information tab

-- Icon: The icon that will be used to identify your app.
+- Icon: This is the icon that will identify your app.
 We recommend a square aspect ratio, a minimum resolution of 256x256, and a PNG or JPEG file format.

-- Name: The name of your app.
+- Name: Your app’s name.
 Please, remember that trademarks of other apps or combinations of words that aim to improve SEO but may confuse the user about the app's purpose are not allowed.

 - Operating System: The platform your app runs on.
 Uptodown currently supports Android, Windows, and Mac.

-- Directory or Category: Choose the category that best fits the app’s nature.
+- Directory or Category: Choose the category that best fits your app’s nature.

 - PEGI (optional): Recommended age range as per the Pan European Game Information code or equivalent for other regions.